Reassessing Extractive QA Datasets at Scale: LLM-as-a-Judge and In-Depth Analyses: Experimental Settings

 \subsection{Promptings}

-Since the development of in-context learning~\citep{NEURIPS2020_1457c0d6}, more advanced prompting techniques have been introduced, such as chain-of-thought (CoT) prompting~\citep{NEURIPS2022_9d560961} and zero-shot CoT prompting~\citep{NEURIPS2022_8bb0d291}.

-\paragraph{QA Task.} Since most current LLMs are familiar with the QA task and the datasets we use often involve lengthy context passages, coupled with our focus on evaluation, we chose to adopt zero-shot CoT prompting in our experiments.
+\paragraph{QA Task.} Since most current LLMs are familiar with the QA task and the datasets we use often involve lengthy context passages, coupled with our focus on evaluation, we chose to adopt zero-shot chain-of-thought (CoT) prompting~\cite{NEURIPS2022_8bb0d291} in our experiments.
 Our prompt is presented in Appendix~\ref{app_prompt}.

 \paragraph{LLM-as-a-Judge.} To evaluate the predicted answers using LLMs, we use a few-shot prompting approach.
 In this approach, we provide a few demonstration examples to guide the model in labeling the answers.
 Due to length constraints and for the sake of simplicity, these demonstrations exclude the context.
 During evaluation, we present the model with a question, a gold answer, a predicted answer, and the corresponding context.

+It should be noted that, while context is essential for QA, it plays a limited role in judging, except in ambiguous cases (e.g., Example \#2 on job type answers in Table~\ref{example_em_f1_llm_judge}).
+Nevertheless, we follow the standard setting to report results with context here, while also providing a configuration without context in Section~\ref{sec_prompt_variations}.

-The model is then instructed to assign one of two labels to the predicted answer: Correct and Incorrect. \begin{itemize} \item CORRECT: The predicted answer matches the gold answer or is a valid alternative (e.g., different but correct ways of writing a name). \item INCORRECT: The predicted answer is wrong or does not align with the gold answer. \end{itemize}
+The model is then instructed to assign one of two labels to the predicted answer: \textbf{CORRECT} (matches the gold answer or a valid alternative) or \textbf{INCORRECT} (does not match the gold answer).
 We use a 6-shot approach in our judgment prompt.
 We randomly select five samples from each dataset (the subset not used in our evaluation) and run a simple QA model to generate predicted answers.
 Subsequently, we manually choose four shots from these samples and reuse two exemplars from the paper by~\citet{verga2024replacingjudgesjuriesevaluating}.
 The prompt used in our study is presented in Appendix~\ref{app_prompt}.